Skip to main content

 SYDNEY BEERS

 (Executive Producer) joined Roundabout Theatre Company in 1995.
-She has held various positions at the organization, including Director of Sales and Director of Administration.
-As Roundabout’s General Manager, she oversees the company’s Broadway and off-Broadway productions across five venues.
-She is also the Executive Producer on all of Roundabout’s musicals.
-Prior to Roundabout, she had worked at the Shakespeare Theatre, Walnut Street Theatre Company and Delaware Theatre Company.
-Sydney is a graduate of Catholic University and has studied theatre abroad at various intuitions such as Oxford University, the Royal Shakespeare Company and London University.
-She is proud to be member of the Broadway League.
+She has held various positions at the organization, including Director of Sales, Director of Administration, and General Manager.
+In her current role as Roundabout’s Executive Producer, she oversees the company’s Broadway and Off-Broadway productions across five venues, in addition to managing various organizational operations.
+As part of Executive Leadership, she works in tandem with the Board of Directors to ensure Roundabout’s artistic and financial success, as well as advance its mission.
+Prior to Roundabout, she has worked at Shakespeare Theatre Company, Walnut Street Theatre, and Delaware Theatre Company.
+Sydney is a graduate of Catholic University and has studied theatre abroad at various institutions such as Oxford University, The Royal Shakespeare Company, and London University.
+She is proud to be a member of The Broadway League where she sits on the Board and Executive Committee.

 CHRISTOPHER NAVE, CFRE